9 Best Green Energy Stocks to Buy Now

 - Industry: Solar

-Since 60% of the company's revenue comes from Europe, this "positions it well to navigate what could be a slowdown in U.S. residential solar demand in 2023 as California NEM 3.0 takes effect," writes analyst Brett Castelli in a research note.
+Because a majority of the company's revenue comes from Europe, SolarEdge was well-positioned to navigate a slowdown in U.S. residential solar demand "as California NEM 3.0 takes effect," Castelli said in a research note.

 California's Net Energy Metering (NEM) policy calls for homeowners to get credit when their solar panels push excess electricity onto the grid when the sun is shining.
 This credit offsets the cost of electricity they use at nightfall.
-Under NEM 3.0, the rates homeowners will get are 75% lower than before.
-This means less savings for the homeowner, which could hurt solar panel sales.
+Under NEM 3.0, the rates homeowners receive are 75% lower than before.
+This means less savings for the homeowner and a drag on solar panel sales.

 General Motors